Alonso-del-Arte/chess/doc/Terminology.md

 * **K** &mdash; Notation for king.
 * **King** &mdash; A player's most important chess piece, must be defended at all costs.
 The piece typically has a crown with a cross.
+* **King of the hill** &mdash; A chess variant in which the first side to get their king to one of the center squares wins.
 * **Kingside** &mdash; The half of the board with the kings at the beginning of the game, consisting of the files e, f, g and h.
 As an adjective, it refers to the pieces initially on that side of the board, or to an event on that side of